Before your arrival

-We offer assistance with a transfer if you are arriving by plane or we can suggest a parking place for your car (a private parking is also available with a fee).
-We also offer storing your luggage in our storage before embarking and even storing empty bags when you depart on your cruise.
+We offer assistance with transfer if you are arriving by plane or we can suggest a parking place for your car (a private parking is also available with a fee).
+We also offer storing your luggage in our storage before embarking and even storing empty bags when you depart on your cruise (depending on availability).

-We also offer pre-ordering your provisioning in which case everything will already be waiting for you on board.
-In case you prefer to supply your boat on your own with some basic groceries for the first few days - some potatoes, pasta, butter, jam, bread, fruits and vegetables, meat and/or fish, milk, coffee all depending on your preferences, there are 3 stores within 300 m of our marina and you'll be able to find all that you need.
+Pre-ordering your provisioning is a great way to save precious time when checking in.
+This way everything will already be waiting for you on board.
+In case you prefer to supply your boat on your own with some basic groceries for the first few days - some potatoes, pasta, butter, jam, bread, fruits and vegetables, meat and/or fish, milk, coffee all depending on your preferences, there are several stores close to our marina and you'll be able to find everything that you might need.
 All the groceries that need to be in the fridge you may store on your boat even before the check-in.

 Paperwork at the office

-The paperwork at the office takes about 15 minutes and covers the insurance deposit, visitor's tax and some other payments, crew list confirmation and an introduction to our marina (marina toilet and shower usage, Wi-fi options) and the boat's papers as well as the weather forecast and suggest some routes.
+The paperwork at the office takes about 15 minutes and covers the insurance deposit, visitor's tax and some other payments, crew list confirmation and an introduction to our marina and the boat's papers as well as the weather forecast and other necessary information.
 Insurance deposit is the maximum amount that you and your crew could be charged.
-One of the most common damages that occur are toilet blocking – the safest way to save 200 € / toilet is not to throw anything inside.
-Not even toilet paper.
-There's a waste bin beside the toilet and you can throw the toilet paper inside.
-Other common damage is losing a cushion – you take it with you to the beach and forget to bring it back.
+One of the most common damages that occur are toilet blocking – the safest way to save 200 € / toilet is not to throw even toilet paper inside.
+There's a waste bin/bag beside the toilet and all the toilet paper and garbage should be deposited there.
+Other common damages are losing cushions – you take it with you to the beach and forget to bring it back.
 One other common mistake is damaging the propeller by catching a plastic bag in the sea or ropes in a marina.
-So now you know - and we hope you'll be able to avoid them.
+We hope you'll be able to avoid these most common damages.

-Official boarding time is at 17:00 h but our goal is, as much as it is yours, to get you to board your boat as early as possible.
-Bear in mind that the boats need to be cleaned, equipped and inspected before you board it, so the time the boat will be available for boarding depends on the boat size, the overall state previous guests left it in and the number of boats due for check-in.
-When we are done with the paperwork we will try to give you an estimation of the time your boat will be ready for the check-in procedure.
-While our colleagues at the office speak English, German, Italian, Dutch and French, our colleagues that will be doing the check-in with you on board the boat speak only English.
+Official boarding time is at 17:00 h but our goal is, as much as it is yours, to get you on board your boat as early as possible.
+Bear in mind that the boats need to be cleaned, equipped and inspected before you board it, so the time when the boat will be available for boarding depends on the boat size, the overall state previous guests left it in and the number of boats due for check-in.
+When we are done with the paperwork we will try to give you an estimation of the time of when your boat will be ready for the check-in procedure.
+While our colleagues at the office speak English, German, Italian, French, Spanish and some Russian, our colleagues that will be doing the check-in with you on board the boat speak only English.